lotharschulz/hello-github-actions/README.md

 This is more flexible compared with the initial approach and thus my favorite.
 However, it also comes with a price: you also need to login and push via docker cli.

-Docker image build and publish to [GitHub Package](https://docs.github.com/packages) registry can be done twofold:
+Docker image build and publish to [GitHub Package](https://docs.github.com/packages) registry can be done in two steps:

 - Following [Publishing images to GitHub Packages](https://docs.github.com/actions/language-and-framework-guides/publishing-docker-images#publishing-images-to-github-packages): https://github.com/lotharschulz/hello-github-actions/blob/master/.github/workflows/cicd.yml#L181-L189

 - Publish using the docker cli: https://github.com/lotharschulz/hello-github-actions/blob/master/.github/workflows/cicd.yml#L196-L206

+Find the published docker images in _packages type docker_: [https://github.com/[username]?ecosystem=docker&tab=packages](https://github.com/lotharschulz?ecosystem=docker&tab=packages)

 See also [Publishing Docker images](https://docs.github.com/en/actions/language-and-framework-guides/publishing-docker-images) for more details.